Words and terms used in the world of From The Waters.

 An expensive fruit from Nukerpose.

 Plural dromels.
-The Ephillion equivalent of a camel.
-Native to the Sanobi Desert.
+The Ephillion equivalent of a camel, it is native to the Sanobi Desert.

 A breed of jalu designed for stamina.
 They have a large chest cavity, made for distance running.

-One of the four divisions of District Guardians, strategem core.
+One of the four divisions of Jurisdictional/District Guardians.

 The eastern district of Aelin City.